Field participation details

 Remaining recoverable reserves

-Royal Dutch Shell Plc (Shell) is an integrated oil and gas company.
+Shell plc (Shell ), formerly Royal Dutch Shell Plc, is an integrated oil and gas company.
 The company explores for and produces oil and gas from conventional fields and sources such as tight rock, shale and coal formations.
 It operates refining and petrochemical complexes across the world.
-Shell’s product offerings include lubricants, bitumen and liquefied petroleum gas; and petrochemical products such as raw materials for plastics, coatings and detergents.
+Shell ’s product offerings include lubricants, bitumen and liquefied petroleum gas; and petrochemical products such as raw materials for plastics, coatings and detergents.
 The company is a major producer of biofuel in Brazil.
 It also has interests in various liquefied natural gas (LNG) and gas to liquids (GTL) projects.
 The company markets its products directly and indirectly through distributors in Europe, Asia, Oceania, Africa, North America and South America.
-Shell is headquartered in The Hague, the Netherlands.
+Shell is headquartered in London, the UK.

 Information on the field is sourced from GlobalData’s fields database that provides detailed information on all producing, announced and planned oil and gas fields globally.
 Not all companies mentioned in the article may be currently existing due to their merger or acquisition or business closure.